tbmreza/grab-computer-vision-challenge/README.md

 ## Results

 Due to hardware limitations, I had to narrow down the scope of this solution from both achieving accuracy as high as possible and comparing the model performance with/without segmentation preprocessing to only the latter.
-Practically, I set `BATCH_SIZE` and `learning rate` to suboptimal numbers to achieve quicker computation time.
+Practically, I set the image size and some parameters (BATCH_SIZE, learning rate, etc) to suboptimal numbers to achieve quicker computation time.

 <table>